Blue Eyes of the Broken Doll: Release

 The film was released theatrically in its native Spain in August 1974 as Los Ojos Azules de la Muñeca Rota.
 The film was released theatrically in the United States by Independent-International Pictures in April 1976 as House of Psychotic Women.

 The film contains graphic scenes of gore and nudity, and was rated R in the U.S. under its slightly edited version titled House of Psychotic Women.
 House of Doom was the even more heavily edited version that was released direct to U.S. TV.

 The film was released complete and unedited on a special edition DVD in 2007 by Deimos Entertainment, a subdivision of BCI Eclipse, as Blue Eyes of the Broken Doll with added audio commentaries.
 It was also released on Blu-ray by Shout Factory as part of their Paul Naschy Collection.

 Soundtrack

-The tune "Frere Jacques" is occasionally played on the soundtrack, albeit slightly jazzed up with bass, drums and violin, during the murder scenes.
+The tune "Frère Jacques" is occasionally played on the soundtrack, albeit slightly jazzed up with bass, drums and violin, during the murder scenes.